Skip to Main Content

 Unlike many seed libraries, we do not purchase any of our seeds from seed companies.
 The seeds in the seed library come from the following sources:

-2. Scottsdale Community College-some seeds have been collected at the SCC campus, including and especially those for which large populations on the Tonto have not been locatedSeeds are often collected in collaboration with the Center for Native and Urban Wildlife which helps coordinate student volunteers to help collect seed.
+2. Scottsdale Community College-some seeds are collected at the SCC campus, including and especially those for which large populations on the Tonto have not been locatedSeeds are often collected in collaboration with the Center for Native and Urban Wildlife which helps coordinate student volunteers to help collect seed and hosts a seed library.

-3. Home garden-some seeds have been collected from the home garden of the seed library's founder.
+3. Home garden-some seeds are collected from the home garden of the seed library's founder, Danielle Carlock

-5. Donations-we have also received some donations from local gardeners.
+5. Donations-we also accept donations from local gardeners.
 Interested in donating?
 Contact us!

 Maricopa Community Colleges acknowledge the land our colleges are situated on today as the traditional land and home of the O'odham, Piipaash, Yavapai, and Yaqui peoples.
 There are 22 federally recognized tribes in Arizona and 574 across the United States.
 We acknowledge the painful history of genocide and forced removal from this territory, and we honor and respect the many diverse Indigenous peoples still connected to this land on which we gather.
 Without them, we would not have access to our education or the land we live, work, learn and commune on.
 We take this opportunity to thank the original caretakers of this land.
 We offer our respect to their Elders and to all Indigenous people of the past, present and future.